titan-devs/reflex-logistics/docs/DATABASE_SCHEMA.md

 > **Note on source of truth:** This document reflects the field names in the locked-in physical schema diagram (`reflex-system-db-schema_drawio.png`), which splits the requested `full_name` field on `users` into `first_name` / `last_name`, and corrects a `confimed_at` → `confirmed_at` typo present in the diagram.
 Flag this to the team if `full_name` was intended as a single column.

+> **Note on dispatch automation:** The 10-minute auto-assignment fallback described in earlier drafts of this schema has been **deferred to a later phase** — the team's current deadline doesn't allow time to build and test the background worker safely.
+No schema change was needed to defer it: `orders.dispatch_mode` still includes `'auto_timeout'` as a valid value, purely to avoid a future migration if/when that feature is picked back up.
+For the current build, every order will be assigned with `dispatch_mode = 'manual'`.
+See `SYSTEM_ARCHITECTURE.md` Section 5 for the full rationale.

 ## 2. Table-by-Table Schema Dictionary

 ### 2.1 `users`